A-A-Larson/2ndAngular/README.md

 ## Project Details

 This project was created to be used as a sandbox to practice Angular framework tools and libraries and to get familiar with common design patterns and architecture.
+So far I have used it to get familiar with Angular observables, subscriptions and signals.
+I also got experience setting up environment variables to hide an API key, basic project structure, creating a service file for API calls and setting up a proxy server for development.
 It uses the https://trefle.io/ public API.

 ## Screenshots